Workflow States: To Define a Workflow State

 fields of theRSSVWorkOrder

-DAC should be disabled in this state. - Save your changes.
+DAC should be unavailable in this workflow state. - Save your changes.